| Title: | Machine Learning Benchmark Problems |

 output values (dependent variable) |

 The regression problem Friedman 2 as described in Friedman (1991) and Breiman (1996).
-Inputs are 4 independent variables uniformly distrtibuted over the ranges
+Inputs are 4 independent variables uniformly distributed over the ranges

 The outputs are created according to the formula